Sustainability

 Total 85,993 100.0% 94,095 100.0% 121,024 100.0% 301,113 100.0%

-1. Reason for adopting GLEC Framework: "As a global logistics carbon calculation standard fully compatible with the ISO 14083:2023 international standard, it is used to ensure data reliability and objective carbon footprint verification between global shipping companies and shippers."
+1. Reason for GLEC Framework Adoption: "It is a global logistics carbon calculation standard perfectly compatible with the ISO 14083:2023 international standard, used for data reliability and objective proof of carbon footprint between shipping lines and shippers worldwide."

-2. Measurement Standard (WTW CO2e): "Applies the Well-to-Wake (WTW) carbon dioxide equivalent (CO2e), which includes the entire process from fuel production to consumption, not just Tank-to-Wake (TTW) emissions."
+2. Measurement Standard (WTW CO2e): "We apply CO2 equivalent (CO2e) based on Well-to-Wake (WTW), which includes the entire process from fuel production to consumption, not just emissions during operation (TTW)."

-3. Load Factor: "Calculated based on the container shipping industry's average load factor of 70%, realistically reflecting actual transport environments."
+3. Load Factor: "Calculated based on 70%, the average load factor of the container shipping industry, realistically reflecting the actual transport environment."

-4. Distance Correction (+15% Conversion): "According to the GLEC guidelines, the Emission Factor (EF) applied in this report already includes a 15% surcharge to reflect actual sailing distances (surcharge not applied in the distance formula to prevent double counting)."
+4. Distance Correction (+15% Conversion): "According to GLEC guidelines, the emission factor (EF) applied in this report already includes a 15% surcharge to reflect actual sailing distance (to prevent double counting, the surcharge is not applied to the distance formula)."

-5. Calculation Method and Figure Updates: "All figures are calculated step-by-step according to the CCWG (Clean Cargo Working Group) methodology and conservatively adjusted compared to the Clean Cargo 2022 report by reflecting the latest North American emission factors."
+5. Calculation Method & Value Update: "All figures were calculated step-by-step according to the CCWG (Clean Cargo Working Group) methodology and conservatively adjusted compared to the Clean Cargo 2022 report reflecting the latest North American emission factors."

 6. Calculation Formula: "Emissions (kg CO2e) = [TEU x (Distance NM x 1.852) x GLEC EF (gCO2e/TEU-km)] ÷ 1,000"

-7. List of Applied Emission Factors (EF) by Route (Based on WTW Dry Container):
+7. Applied Emission Factor (EF) List by Route (Based on WTW Dry Container):

 • Intra NE Asia: 114.9 (Korea/China/Japan intra-regional routes)

-• Asia to North America EC: 61.7 (Asia-North America East Coast/Gulf)
+• Asia to North America EC: 61.7 (Asia to North America East Coast/Gulf)

-• Asia to North Europe: 44.1 (Asia-North Europe Direct and Suez routes)
+• Asia to North Europe: 44.1 (Asia to Northern Europe direct and Suez routes)

-• Asia to Oceania: 97 (Bound for Australia/New Zealand)
+• Asia to Oceania: 97 (For Australia/New Zealand)

-8. Cargo Weight Assumption: "Reflects Average Cargo (10 Tonnes) per TEU based on GLEC Table 3"
+8. Cargo Weight Assumption: "Reflecting Average Cargo (10 Tonnes) per TEU based on GLEC Table 3"

-* This calculation was precisely made in accordance with the GLEC v3.1 (2024) guidelines.
+* This output was precisely calculated in accordance with the GLEC v3.1 (2024) guidelines.

-Internal environmental management evaluations are conducted according to specific detailed criteria.
-We review the appropriateness of environmental goals, understanding of environmental policies and goals, appropriate delegation of responsibility and authority, faithfulness of environment-related training, implementation of compliance evaluations for environment-related categories, employees' level of understanding of these categories, and the appropriateness of monitoring environmental goals.
+Internal environmental management evaluation is conducted according to specific detailed criteria.
+We review the appropriateness of environmental goals, understanding of environmental policies and goals, appropriate assignment of responsibilities and authority, faithfulness of environment-related education, implementation of compliance evaluations for environment-related categories, level of employee familiarity with categories, and appropriateness of monitoring environmental goals.

 Evaluation Items